 How much is the refundable deposit

-If you've volunteered at a festival with us before the refundable volunteer deposit is discounted by 35% to £95.
+If you've volunteered at a festival with us before the refundable volunteer deposit is discounted by over 50% to £45.

 There are no admin fees charged on deposits, so you receive your entire deposit back as long as you complete all of your shifts!